qiaoshun8888/practice/academic/cs6373_pl/questions-ch2.md

     - Non-Science Students

 - Why was BASIC an important language in the early 1980s?
-    - First, it’s easy for beginners to learn.
-    - Second, its smaller dialects can be implemented on computers with very small memories.
-    - (First widely used language with time sharing)
+    - First widely used language with time sharing

 - What language introduced the case statement?
     - ALGOL-W